Privacy Policy

 This policy explains how Zentia Labs LLC handles personal data in the context of Vico, its digital check-in and virtual counter solution for car rental companies.

-Vico is a B2B2C product: the rental company (operator) deploys it so that its end customers (travelers) can complete digital self-service check-in.
-The operator acts as data controller for its end customers data; Zentia Labs acts as data processor.
+Vico is a B2B2C product: the rental company (customer) deploys it so that its end users (travelers) can complete digital self-service check-in.
+The customer acts as data controller for its end users’ data; Zentia Labs acts as data processor.

 1. Controller and scope